gustojs/nuxt-feathers-vuex/README.md

 ### Default options

 These are all default values for options object.
-If it covers some of your preferenced settings, feel free to ommit these options.
+If it covers some of your preferenced settings, feel free to omit these options.

 ```js
   modules: [